jasprt/jasprt.github.io/_pages/about.md

 * Received High Performer award at Infosys Ltd. for developing hotel booking module
 * Ranked top 10 nationwide in Formula-3 car race championship by [Society of Automotive Engineering SAE](https://www.saeindia.org/)

+# Current Project
+I am currently working on designing a System-Design for helping develop a new line of Business at High&Low level Front-to-Back